AhmedKhattab01/data_stucture/src/binary_tree/README.md

     // => 1 4 8
 ```

 **traversePreOrder() : Void**

-This function print out the binary tree list in an pre-order form
+This function print out the binary tree list in a pre-order form

 **Params**
 - ```node``` {Node} required input